This article may contain affiliate links. For more information, please see our disclosure / disclaimer here.

 Qatar is the pearl capital of the world.
 There are so many shops with beautiful jewellery made from pearls.
 I am not really big on jewels, but I love the pearl earrings and necklaces I brought from Doha.
 They are not expensive and are really a great gift to anyone, especially around Christmas.
 Apart from pearls, there is lot’s of jewellery made from gold, amber and other (semi-)precious stones.
 What I like about this is that it’s a small item which is easy to carry around, so you can take more and above all, most woman love pearls and jewels.
 You hardly ever go wrong with this when buying a gift for someone (or for yourself).

 Something that I cannot resist when travelling is walking into a spice area.
 If it’s a country without a spice market, I will find the spice rack of any local supermarket.
 I love the beautiful smell and aroma of saffron, cardamon, cinnamon and chillies.
 I love looking at the diversity of colourful pyramids of tumeric, cumin and various curry mixes.
+When visiting the spice section of a souq the aromatic smells and wonderful colours will just make you want to buy some.

 It’s difficult to resist bringing home local cuisine in the form of spices and to try to make the same dishes at home that you ate locally (which never work out the same).
 It’s easy to pack away, just make sure it’s properly wrapped and the colourful powder does not end up on your favourite clothes.